 Given the jaw-dropping natural beauty of Kanchanaburi Province (กาญจนบุรี), it seems paradoxical that the region is best known for the horrors of WWII's Death Railway.
-The provincial capital's war memorials are a mandatory stop before heading deeper into the parks and preserves that comprise the Western Forest Complex, one of Asia's largest protected areas.
-Numerous waterfalls and caves can be reached with minimal effort, but hiking trails plunge into thick jungle, luring hardened adventurers to this wild terrain.
+The provincial capital's war memorials are a mandatory stop before heading deeper into the parks and preserves that comprise the southern end of the Western Forest Complex, one of Asia's largest protected areas.
+Numerous waterfalls and caves can be reached with minimal effort, but hiking trails plunging into thick jungle also lure hardened adventurers to this wild terrain.

-Further north, there's a savage beauty to Kanchanaburi's fog-drenched valleys and sawtooth mountains, while remote, relaxed Sangkhlaburi is one of Thailand's most ethnically diverse towns; many residents arrived to escape persecution and violence in Myanmar, joined by communities of foreign volunteers.
+In the far north, remote, relaxed Sangkhlaburi is one of Thailand's most ethnically diverse towns.
+Many residents arrived to escape persecution and violence in Myanmar, and they've been joined by communities of foreign volunteers.

 And if Sangkhlaburi isn’t far-flung enough for you, the little border outpost of E-Thong, which improbably managed to avoid becoming a ghost town, should be on your itinerary.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Kanchanaburi Province.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Kanchanaburi Province.